temporalio/documentation/docs/activities.md

 An Activity is idempotent if multiple <a class="tdlp" href="/tasks#activity-task-execution">Activity Task Executions<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is an Activity Task Execution?</span><br /><br /><span class="tdlppd">An Activity Task Execution occurs when a Worker uses the context provided from the Activity Task and executes the Activity Definition.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/tasks#activity-task-execution">Learn more</a></span></span></a> do not change the state of the system beyond the first Activity Task Execution.

-An Activity can be tried more than once even if the Retry Policy says it shouldn't.
-Because of that behavior, you might need to use idempotency keys for critical side effects.
+We recommend using idempotency keys for critical side effects.

 The lack of idempotency might affect the correctness of your application but does not affect the Temporal Platform.
-(In other words, lack of idempotency does not lead to a platform error.)
+In other words, lack of idempotency does not lead to a platform error.

 In some cases, whether something is idempotent does not affect the correctness of an application.
 For example, if you have a monotonically incrementing counter, you might not care that retries increment the counter because you don’t care about the actual value, only that the current value is greater than a previous value.